 We tend to recommend that cutting-grown lemon trees are kept in large pots to avoid spread if the roots develop the disease.

-If you’re looking for something more foolproof and less experimental, it’s probably in your best interest to contact a company like EPS Landscaping & Tree Service LLC.
+If you’re looking for something more foolproof and less experimental, it’s probably in your best interest to contact a local nursery.